andy-thomason/Vookoo/README.md

 Vulkan Utititles Library
 ========================

-A simple utilities library for the Vulkan graphics API that has sensible defaults and an easy programming interface.
+A simple utilities library in modern C++ for the Vulkan graphics API that has sensible defaults and an easy programming interface.

+The initial implementation is based on Sasch Willem's excellent Vulkan examples.

 Introduction
 ------------